#Bird

 Featured

-Peahens: Eyes for Survival
+Peahen: Eyes for Genes

 This selective process ensures the production of strong, viable offspring.
 Research indicates that peahens are sensitive to both visible and ultraviolet (UV) light, which is invisible to humans.
 The "eyespot" patterns on a peacock’s tail reflect UV light, providing additional information during mate evaluation.
 More reflective and symmetrical eyespots are more attractive to peahens.

 A study found that peahens prefer males that perform vigorous tail-shaking displays, which enhance the perceived brilliance of their eyespots.
 These behaviors serve as honest signals of a male’s fitness, as maintaining such displays requires significant energy and good health.
+The peahen’s visual perception ensures that only the fittest males pass on their genes, contributing to the health and diversity of future generations.

 Beyond mating, peahens' sharp eyesight aids in spotting predators and navigating their environment.
 Their muted plumage helps them blend in, protecting themselves and their young.